mvysny/mvysny.github.io/_posts/2021-4-9-vaadin-gradle-plugin-official.md

 will be released to toe Gradle Plugins repo.
 This is in accord with the Maven plugin: final versions of the plugin are released to Maven Central while pre-releases are released to `vaadin-prereleases` only.

-If you need to use a pre-release version of the plugin, please create the following `settings.gradle.kts` file:
+If you need to use a pre-release version of the plugin, create the following `settings.gradle.kts` file in the root folder of your Gradle-based project:

 ```kotlin
 pluginManagement {